 available resources, and cultural uses.

-In this lesson: Students will define Culture, interpret existing corporate logos and examine their own interests in a social issue.
+In this lesson: Students will define Culture, interpret existing corporate logos, and examine their own interests in a social issue.

-Anchor Standard #: VA:Cn10.1.7
+Anchor Standard #: VA: Cn10.1.7

 Enduring Understanding: Individually or collaboratively create visual documentation of places and times in which people gather to make and experience art or design in the community.